Relevant to ACCA Qualification Papers F7 and P2

 Solution – lease

 Given that it is reasonable to assume that the expected life of the premises will vastly exceed three years and that the landlord (lessor) is responsible for the maintenance, on the basis of the information given, the risks and rewards of ownership have not passed.
-As such IAS 17 prescribes that the lessee charges the rentals payable to the income statement.
+As such IAS 17 prescribes that the lessee charges the rentals payable to the statement of profit or loss.
 No asset or liability is recognised, although the notes to the financial statements will disclose the existence of the future rental payments.

 However, instead of considering IAS 17 let us consider how the Framework could approach the issue.
 To recognise a liability per the Framework requires that there is a past event that gives rise to a present obligation.
 It can be argued that the signing of the lease is a sufficient past event as to create a present obligation to pay the rentals for the whole period of the lease.
 On the same basis, while substantially all the risks and rewards of ownership have not passed, the lessee does control the use of the building for three years and has the benefits that brings.